buren/sendto-internet-archive/README.md

-# to_archive.org
+# sendto-internet-archive
 Send URLs to archive.org from URL, URL list or /sitemap.xml.

 ## Usage
 ```bash